Dan1aR/geometry_ir/main.md

 geoscript-ir check path/to/problem.gs --dump-graph graph.json --tol 1e-7
 ```

-* Prints a one‑line status and a table per point.
+* Prints a one-line status and a table per point.
 * Writes a JSON export of the derivation graph plus candidate coordinates.

 ---